Intro

 We assess each rear extension Crawley proposal carefully to determine the most appropriate route, preparing drawings and planning requirements set by the local authority such as Crawley Borough Council.

-For broader guidance on planning matters, you can also review our planning permission Sussex page.
+For broader guidance on residential extension planning requirements, you can also review our Planning Permission Sussex page.

 Building Regulations and Structural Coordination